-The Washington Attorney General’s Office is lauding its recent recovery of $3.35 million on behalf of state taxpayers and the state Medicaid program.
-In today’s case, we explore a recent recovery involving the nearly decade-long overbilling scheme alleged to have been perpetrated by a Seattle-area dentists’ office regularly treating both pediatric and adult Medicaid enrollees.
+The Washington Attorney General’s Office lauded its 2015 recovery of $3.35 million on behalf of state taxpayers and the state Medicaid program.
+In today’s case, we explore a 2015 recovery involving the nearly decade-long overbilling scheme alleged to have been perpetrated by a Seattle-area dentists’ office regularly treating both pediatric and adult Medicaid enrollees.
 According to the allegations, the center regularly unbundled certain routine dental care services in favor of having patients return for a separate appointment with a dental hygienist or dentist, at an increased rate, for medically unnecessary procedures and dental treatments.

 Details of the case against Sea Mar Health Center